simorjay/PeerThreatModel/Mod3-ThreatModeilingSecurityFund.md

         <th>Time</th>
     </tr>
   <tr>
-    <td>STRIKE: Helpful Artifacts for a Comprehensive Threat Modeling Review</td>
+    <td>A Comprehensive Threat Modeling Review</td>
-    <td>Helpful artifacts when it comes to preparing for threat modeling review.
-Help threat model reviewers to better understand the product by providing similar artifacts to abstract product information.
-When it comes to mitigations, security is an infinite game, and defense in depth is absolutely necessary.
-Trade off always happen, make it a clearly defined and educated one.
-When it comes threat modeling, do it early and do it often.
-Value clarity over process.</td>
+    <td>The following presentation provides a overview of a <a href="https://owasp.org/www-community/Threat_Modeling_Process">Threat Model following OWASP Threat Modeling process</a>  in three steps.
+The presentation provides Decomposition of the application, Ranking threats and determining countermeasures and mitigigations of a Microsoft AKS fictional cluster deployment</td>
-    <td>The Artifacts Needed for a Comprehensive Threat Modeling Review.pdf</td>
+    <td><a href="https://youtube.com">Review process for AKS cluster</a></td>
-    <td>15 min or 15 Slides</td>
+    <td>15 min + 15 minutes read OWASP process</td>
   </tr>
   <tr>
-    <td>STRIKE: Threat Modeling: A Proactive Approach to Security and Risk Management</td>
+    <td>Utilizing PASTA (Process for Attack Simulation and THreat Analysis) for risk analaysis</td>
-    <td>Ask questions, think bad, do good.
-Stop thinking of threat modeling as a compliance activity but as activity to improve the security design and product resilience.
-Continuous Assurance requires you owning your security and safety.
-Threat modeling is a collaborative process and not a solo exercise.
-We are in this together.
-Let's level up our engineering skills with threat modeling.
-Make products that are not only functional, but also secure and resilient from start.
-Let's avoid security incidents before they happen.</td>
+    <td>Reivew the PASTA Process for attack simulation review.
+This presetnation and content provide insight into the <a href="https://versprite.com/blog/what-is-pasta-threat-modeling/">7 step process in definding risk, to impact analysis outlined in PASTA.</a></td>
-    <td>Deck and Go Dos | Threat Modeling: A Proactive Approach to Security and Risk Management - STRIKE Online (strikecommunity.azurewebsites.net)</td>
+    <td><a href="https://youtu.be/YqEbYiKvoUg"> Video review of PASTA</a> </td>
-    <td>20 min or 21 Slides</td>
+    <td>20 min review and 36 Minute video</td>
   </tr>
   <tr>
-    <td>STRIKE: Authentication &amp; Authorization</td>
+    <td>Entra Authentication &amp; Authorization</td>
-    <td>This session will build upon an overview of security theory to describe best practices and common pitfalls in identification, authentication, and authorization.
-We will cover authentication and authorization methods used in Azure, such as federated authentication, token and secret handling, and more.</td>
+    <td>The following sessions will build upon an overview of security theory to describe best practices and common pitfalls in identification, authentication, and authorization.
+The sessions will cover authentication and authorization methods used in Azure, such as federated authentication, token and secret handling, and more.</td>
-    <td>Course: Authentication &amp; Authorization - STRIKE Online (strikecommunity.azurewebsites.net)</td>
+    <td>Videos: Authentication &amp; Authorization <a href="https://www.youtube.com/watch?v=51B-jSOBF8U">Authentication Fundamentals</a>, <a href="https://www.youtube.com/watch?v=l-6QSEqDJPo">Developer view of SAML</a>, <a href="https://www.youtube.com/watch?v=iSYcWNpi_6A">Authentication Methods Explained</a>, <a href="https://www.youtube.com/watch?v=GhrvZ5nUWNg">Cookies and Session tokens</a>, <a href="https://www.youtube.com/watch?v=xalg8a3eIy4">Protecting Cookies</a></td>
-    <td>25 min video or 31 Slides</td>
+    <td>75 min video</td>
   </tr>
   <tr>
     <td>STRIKE: Credential Scanning &amp; Security Code Analysis</td>